strongqa/howitzer/README.md

   </a>
   <br/>

-  <p align="center"><b>Howitzer is a Ruby-based framework for acceptance testing of web applications.</b></p>
+  <p align="center"><b>Ruby-based framework for acceptance testing of web applications.</b></p>

-  <p align="center">It was originally developed for testing web applications, but you can also use it for API testing and web service testing.</p>

-  <p align="center">The framework was built with modern patterns, techniques, and tools in automated testing. </p>
+  <p align="center">It was originally developed for testing web applications, but you can also use it for API testing and web service testing.
+The framework was built with modern patterns, techniques, and tools in automated testing. </p>

   <p align="center">
   <a href="https://gitter.im/strongqa/howitzer"><img src="https://badges.gitter.im/Join%20Chat.svg" /></a>